describo/describo.github.io/src/index.md

       </p>
       <p>
         Choose from schema.org, MODS, Premis-3, Records in Context - Ontology and SKOS in addition to defining your own classes and properties.
-Define the domain you wish to describe and then use Describo to describe it!
       </p>
+      <p>Define the domain you wish to describe and then
+        use Describo to describe it!</p>
       <FeatureComponent link="/docs/guide/vocabulary.html" :icon="faBook" class="text-sm bg-blue-100">
         <template #title>
           Read the docs